 - Settling/sleeping well at naps but taking a long time to go to sleep at bedtime in the evening.

-- Waking overnight multiple times or waking and staying awake for long periods, because they have had too much day sleep.
+- Waking overnight multiple times or waking and staying awake for long periods.

 - Waking in the early morning (before 6 AM) and not resettling back to sleep

 The transition periods for all nap changes needs to be handled delicately and with some understanding of what your baby is going through.
 Sometimes it is just trial and error to work out if dropping a nap is the thing that your child needs at that time.